Sardar Bahadur Khan Maikan

 Sardar Bahadur Khan Maikan is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 He was born on 5 February 1956.

 He has a degree of Bachelor of Arts which he obtained in 2005 from Allama Iqbal Open University.

 Political career

-He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-38 (Sarghoda-XI) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-38 (Sarghoda-XI) in the 2013 Pakistani general election.
 He joined Pakistan Muslim League (N) in May 2013.